codophilic/LearnDocker/Docker.md

 ## Installing Docker

-- Here we are installing a docker on windows host having linux vm which is Ubuntu OS.
-Commands used were curl -fsSL https://get.docker.com -o get-docker.sh , sudo sh get-docker.sh
+- Here we are installing a docker on Windows host having Linux vm which is Ubuntu OS.
+Commands used is `curl -fsSL https://get.docker.com -o get-docker.sh` and `sudo sh get-docker.sh`.

-- The installation steps will vary for windows and MacOS.
+- The installation steps will vary for Windows and macOS.

 ## Running a Docker command